Conformity Bias: What is it and how does it affect the workplace?

 One example of identification conformity bias is:

-• I am a vegan at work because most of my colleagues do not like consuming any form of dairy products.
+- I am a vegan at work because most of my colleagues do not like consuming any form of dairy product.
 However, I eat meat whenever I am back home, on weekends.

 Internalization